How to Write an Ebook (in 7 Super Simple Steps)

-If you’re an entrepreneur who wants to build their brand, writing an ebook is an effective tool to do just that.
-While writing an ebook can be a significant investment of time and resources, they will reliably pay dividends to those who do it right.
+If you’re an entrepreneur who wants to build your brand, writing an ebook is an effective tool to do just that.
+While writing an ebook can be a significant investment of time and resources, it will reliably pay dividends to those who do it right.
 Here’s what you stand to gain as the author of a quality ebook:

 - Added value to your content: By expanding on the content you already have online and collating it in one convenient place, you’re making it more likely that your audience will seek it out.

 - New audience: If you market your ebook effectively, people within your target audience will stumble across your content without even knowing it’s yours, opening you up to a whole new market.

 - An irresistible “lead magnet”: Even if you give your ebook away for free, you’ll be able to collect email addresses from people interested in your area and build up your mailing list — a valuable resource for your marketing campaigns.